Archmonger/Conreq/source/docs/index.md

 ## Welcome to the Conreq Documentation

 Conreq is an extensible web platform built around [Django](https://www.djangoproject.com/).
-Read through the docs to learn how to set up Conreq features, or learn how to contribute to the Conreq repository!
+Read through the docs to learn how to set up Conreq, or how to contribute to the Conreq repository!

 Want to join the community or have a question?
 Chat with us on [Discord](https://discord.gg/gQhGZzEjmX) or create a post on [GitHub Discussions](https://github.com/Archmonger/Conreq/discussions)!

+---

+[Discord :fontawesome-brands-discord:](https://discord.gg/gQhGZzEjmX){ .md-button .md-button--primary } [GitHub Discussions :fontawesome-brands-github:](https://github.com/Archmonger/Conreq/discussions){ .md-button .md-button--primary }